blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 - how Block Schemas are defined
 - the reusability of properties and data types (and the increased need for type discovery to facilitate this)
+  - block authors can share and use types through URIs explicitly

 > 💡 Notice that `entityId`s are replaced by a Property Type URI that resides in the `/@blockprotocol` namespace.
 This is an implementation detail, and not something that is strictly dictated by the proposal.